farsonic/jvision-splunk/README.md

 ## Environment variables

-So parameters can be overwritten using environment variables define at launch time.
+Parameters can be overwritten using environment variables define at launch time.
 Here is the list of variables available with their default value.

 ```yaml